plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Rogue/Rogue Class.md

 > *Flavour text.*

-You have a number of "Stamina Points" calculated as follows:
+You have a number of "Stamina Points" equal to the number shown in the "Stamina" column of the "Rogue" table.

-**Stamina Points** = `your Rogue level + your Constitution modifier (minimum of 0)`

-You regain all expended "Stamina Points" when you finish a *Short Rest*.
+You regain half your expended "Stamina Points" (rounded up) when you finish a *Short Rest*, and all expended "Stamina Points" when you finish a *Long Rest*.

 ### Exploits Known
 *Attribute (Rogue, Exploits)*